VIEWVIEWVIEW/faceit-name-checker/README.md

 # Faceit name checker

 A simple notebook which checks all 3 alphanumeric + underscore name combos possible.
-Run it in google colab and allow drive access.
+Run it in google colab, **change the cookies** to yours, and allow drive access.
 It will write the output to `drive/My Drive/nickname_availability_results.txt`.

 ```python